EEN421/EEN421.github.io/_posts/QWEN.md

 There isn't a safety classifier sitting between me and the model deciding whether my incident-response artifact looks too offensive to analyze.

-Once the model weights are already downloaded, inference doesn't depend on a model provider's service being reachable.
+Once the model weights are downloaded, inference doesn't depend on a model provider's service being reachable.
+It doesn't depend on their content policy.
+It doesn't depend on their uptime.
+It doesn't depend on their opinion about what I should be allowed to do with a language model.

 As long as I have: